Marcin-Farowski/XSS-Demo-Site-and-Testing-Tool/README.md

 `npm install -g http-server`

-Then, navigate to the sample_page folder and run:
+Then, navigate to the vulnerable_page folder and run:

 `http-server`